NeetBux-Hash/Tumbler.CameraUpgrades/README.md

 ## Troubleshooting:
 For issues or further clarification, join the **Glacier Modding Discord**.
 We’re always available to help with any confusion or questions.
-Additionally, automatic updates for SMF will be added in the future.
+Additionally, automatic updates for the mod are automatically displayed in SMF if a new release drops.

 ---

-This README aims to provide a clear explanation of the mod’s options, and the images can help bridge any understanding gaps.

 [Install](https://hitman-resources.netlify.app/smf-install-link/https://github.com/NeetBux-Hash/Tumbler.CameraUpgrades/releases/latest/download/mod.framework.zip) | [Download](https://github.com/NeetBux-Hash/Tumbler.CameraUpgrades/releases/latest/download/mod.framework.zip)